LeoUtas/bird_classification_flask_backend/README.md

         </li>
     </ul>

 This repository offers source code for the backend of the <a href="https://github.com/LeoUtas/bird_classification_react-native.git">Bird Classification IOS app</a>.
-Although the name of the repository can be confusing because MobileNet was the model of choice for this task before, after testing the speed performance and other aspects, I decided to make YOLOv8 the chosen model.

 ### Data source